 A glyph is the smallest unit of a font - each uppercase letter, for example, consists of its own glyph.
 To access all the glyphs in a font - especially an OpenType font that may include tens of thousands of glyphs - you need to view a complete character map.
-You can access such a character map in the Glyphs palette (Window menu), which enables you to view all the glyphs in the selected font, view bold or italic glyphs, double-click a glyph to insert that glyph in text, and save favorite glyphs for easy access.
+You can access such a character map in the Glyphs palette (Window menu), which enables you to view all the glyphs in the selected font, view the OpenType glyphs in the font, double-click a glyph to insert that glyph in text, and save favorite glyphs for easy access.